Skip to main content

 Greenhouse development on Richmond peat

-Titrin assessed the site, interpreted what the low-pH peat meant for greenhouse production, and set out a practical soil-improvement strategy — amendment and management recommendations matched to the crops and growing system.
-Because the project sat on ALR land, the agronomy was paired with the supporting ALC and municipal submissions, framed from a regulator-informed perspective to keep the file moving.
-The operator was left with a defensible, science-backed soil foundation and its approvals addressed, working directly with the Professional Agrologist throughout.
+Titrin assessed the site, interpreted what the low-pH peat meant for greenhouse production, and set out a practical soil-improvement strategy, amendment and management recommendations matched to the crops and growing system.
+Because the project sat on ALR land, the agronomy came paired with the supporting ALC and municipal submissions to keep the file moving.
+The operator was left with a sound soil-improvement plan and the approvals addressed, working directly with the Professional Agrologist throughout.